Materials

 NOTE: ALL REGISTRATION FORMS ARE TO BE MAILED TO ENVIRONMENT DISTRICT CHAIRMAN.

-GCI will be Sunday-Wednesday, June 2-5, 2024.
+GCI will be in June 2025.

 Girls' Career Institute (GCI) offers a "mini college and career exploration experience" at Douglass Residential College on the campus of Rutgers University.
 Delegates experience a sample of college life by living in a dorm, eating in a cafeteria, and attending lectures and workshops.
 They learn about career choices from volunteer professional speakers and how to network with other delegates from all over the state of New Jersey.
 Participants may take part in a variety of service projects, Zumba and mindfulness sessions, swimming, GCI Chorus, Talent Night, the “I am Unique” Style Showcase, and an Art exhibit.
 Many establish lasting friendships with one another.